 Transfer student applications are reviewed on a rolling basis beginning in October and continuing through the academic year for the following fall.
 Students considering mid-year admission for winter term (January) are advised to complete application procedures by December 1.
 Applicants for fall entry should complete procedures by August 1.

 We do not have minimum requirements.
 Admission to Eckerd College is based on past academic performance, aptitude, intellectual potential, character, special talent, leadership, range of interests, emotional maturity, and potential for personal development.
-Students admitted to Eckerd generally have earned B averages or higher in academic subjects in high school.
-Most of the freshmen come from the top 20 percent of their high school classes.
+Students admitted to Eckerd generally have earned B+ averages or higher in academic subjects in high school.
+Most first-year students come from the top 20 percent of their high school classes.

-Advanced standing classes (AP, IB) are weighted as we view transcripts and GPA.
+Advanced standing classes (AP, IB, AICE) are weighted as we view transcripts and GPA.
 Honors courses do not receive numerical weight, although they are looked upon favorably when considering the challenge of an applicant’s coursework.

 The encouraged curriculum is:

 - At Least Three Years of Science

 - At Least Three Years of Social Sciences